Racism in association football: United States

 On 28 August 2020, MLS and the National Women's Soccer League launched investigations into allegations that Real Salt Lake and Utah Royal FC owner Dell Loy Hansen used racist language in the workplace.
 In September 2020, La Galaxy II announced that they released defender Omar Ontiveros in the wake of an on-field racist incident with San Diego Loyal player Elijah Martin.

 In September 2022, Taxi Fountas was accused of using the n-word towards Damion Lowe.

 In April 2023, Dante Vanzeir apologised after being racist towards Jeremy Ebobisse, as did Vanzeir's club and manager.

 In June 2023, in the inaugural The Soccer Tournament event, the team representing West Ham United walked off the pitch after alleged racist abuse from an opposition player.

 In June 2024, US national team players Folarin Balogun, Chris Richards, Timothy Weah and Weston McKennie all suffered racist abuse after the national team lost in the 2024 Copa América to Panama.

 In August 2025, Wayne Rooney spoke about comforting a player who had been racially abused when he was DC United head coach.

+In June 2026, there was a reported rise in racist online abuse during the 2026 World Cup.

+In July 2026 FIFA is investigating reports that an Argentina fan had insulted American Youtuber IShowSpeed in Spanish, telling him "go cry at the zoo, nigger," during the match between Argentina and Cape Verde on July 3, 2026.

 South America

 Argentina

 On 14 April 2005, the Quilmes player Leandro Desabato was arrested for racially abusing Grafite, a black Brazilian player.
 He was held for 40 hours, but no charges were brought against him after Grafite decided not to press charges.

-Damien Perez of Arsenal de Sarandi labelled his opponent Jerry Bengston a "negro de mierda", roughly translated to "black piece of shit".
+Damián Pérez of Arsenal de Sarandí labelled his opponent Jerry Bengston a "negro de mierda", roughly translated to "black piece of shit".
 This is a common racial slur in Latin America.
 One Argentinian narrator, Alberto Raimundi even felt it was appropriate to use the slur when describing an opponent during a post-game interview.

-In November 2022, an Argentine television crew during the 2022 FIFA World Cup caught Argentine fans singing chants against the France national football team claiming "they are from Angola", and singled out Kylian Mbappé in particular for his nationality, sexuality, and alleged relationship with model Ines Rau.
+In November 2022, an Argentine television crew during the 2022 FIFA World Cup caught Argentine fans singing chants against the France national football team claiming "they are from Angola", and singled out Kylian Mbappé in particular for his nationality, sexuality, and alleged relationship with transgender model Ines Rau.

 In November 2023, Brazilian footballer Rodrygo was racially abused after an altercation during a game with Argentina's Lionel Messi.

 In July 2024, the French Football Federation complained about a racist song sung by Argentina national players.
-The video had been posted on social media by Enzo Fernandez, who was criticised by French club-mate Wesley Fofana; Fernandez was subject to disciplinary proceedings.
-Fofana later said that Fernandez was not racist.
-The anti-racism group Kick it Out accused Fernandez of being racist and transphobic.
+The video had been posted on social media by Enzo Fernández, who was criticised by French club-mate Wesley Fofana; Fernández was subject to disciplinary proceedings.
+Fofana later said that Fernández was not racist.
+The anti-racism group Kick it Out accused Fernández of being racist and transphobic.